Prices from £55.00

 - More frequent urinary tract infections

-Does Estriol cream interact with any medicines? – Estriol cream doesn’t usually interact with other medicines as it is a topical treatment.
-The following medicines may cause an interaction:
+Does estriol cream interact with any medicines? – estriol cream doesn’t usually interact with other medicines as it is a topical treatment, but the following medicines could potentially cause an interaction:

 - Anti-infectives such as griseofulvin, ritonavir or nelfinavir